webtoknow/fx-trading-app/Week_09/Exercise/README.md

   }
   ```

-Now the implementation for the creation of trades should be done and tested with a tool like Postman.
+Now the implementation for the creation of trades should be done and you can test it with a tool like Postman.

 ## <a name="exercise-V">Exercise V - Secure the API with authorization filter </a>

-Finally we will secure the REST endpoints.
+In this exercise we will secure the REST API through a custom method.
+Each call to the REST API will be intercepted and verified by interogating the users service for authorization.

+**Important Note**: this mechanism was primarily chosen to illustrate communications between microservices and is probably not the best way to implement authorization.
+Since we are using JWT the simplest way is to verify the token in the trading service and not delegate to users service.

 1. Firstly we add a service that checks whether a given token is valid.
 This service will call the authorization microservice that will do the actual validation.